NaturalInflux/arc-raiders-countdown-bot/README.md

 # Self-Hosting

-Want to run on your own server?
+Want to host the bot yourself?
 Instructions for Ubuntu Server below.

 ## Deploy:
 > Clone the repository